Nebraska Medicine consolidates labor, delivery to free up beds for COVID-19 patients

-Nebraska Medicine is consolidating its labor and delivery services as it prepares for a surge of patients being treated for COVID-19.

-As of Saturday, all patients with scheduled due dates at Bellevue Medical Center will deliver on level four of University Tower at Nebraska Medical Center.
+As of Saturday, all patients with scheduled due dates at the Bellevue Medical Center will deliver on level four of University Tower at the Nebraska Medical Center.
 It is not known yet how long this change will be in effect.
-Labor and delivery staff from Bellevue Medical Center will transition to Nebraska Medical Center.
+Labor and delivery staff from the Bellevue Medical Center will transition to the Nebraska Medical Center.

 The Nebraska Game and Parks Commission has temporarily closed state park and recreation area playgrounds and play structures.